 As noted above, senior companion animals may be adopted at a reduced fee.
 Also, bonded pairs of cats and kittens have reduced adoption fees, as we hope these pairs are able to stay together in their adoptive homes.

 At various times of year, the League offers special adoption promotions and reduced adoption fees.
-Announcement of these special discounts will be made on our website and posted in the shelter.
+Visit our Special Events page for a listing of current adoption specials.

 Adopters who are 65 years of age or older may adopt any animal that is 8 years of age or older for FREE!
 Senior animals are often some of the best pets you'll ever spend your life with and the AWLA wants to provide companionship for all people and animals who need it.
 Call 703.746.4774 or visit the Vola Lawson Animal Shelter to find your special senior today.
 The Seniors for Seniors program runs throughout the year.

 Adopters of cats and small animals can now take home two for the price of one!
 Our 2 for 1 special places even more animals in permanent, loving homes.
 The only thing better than one pet is two!
 Call 703.746.4774 or visit the Vola Lawson Animal Shelter for more details.
 The 2 for 1 program runs throughout the year.